 Some specific career choices for graduates of the Department of Cinema and Television Arts include the following:

-Multimedia specialists are involved in the research, design, production and execution of interactive projects for websites, video games, streaming media, DVDs, webisodes, and mobile services and applications.
+Multimedia specialists are involved in the research, design, production and execution of interactive projects for websites, video games, virtual reality, streaming media, webisodes, and mobile services and applications.

 Electronic media management positions support virtually all forms of digital media: streamed, downloaded, broadcast, cable, satellite and online networks.
 The Electronic Media Management Option focuses on programming, research, operations, development and sales.
 The opportunities most open to recent graduates include audience research, media research, entertainment program development and international distribution of electronic content.